-Did you know that the current ADA website recommends a diabetes diet which makes long term diabetic complications more likely?
-The diet the American Diabetes Association recommends calls for 45-60 carbs per meal.
-As a result of all that carb, blood sugar spikes, insulin is administered, blood sugar crashes.
+Did you know that the 2017 ADA standards of care recommends a diabetes diet which makes long term diabetic complications more likely?
+The American Diabetes Association recommends that people with diabetes get 45-65% of total daily calories from carbohydrates.
+(See page S36 of this document).
+Based on a daily calorie intake of 2000 calories, that works out to 225-325 grams of carbohydrate per day.
+Eating large amounts of carbohydrate causes blood sugar to spike, which the requires a large amount of insulin to bring it down.
+The result is that blood sugar crashes.
 We call this the blood sugar roller coaster.
 More medication and more insulin is needed to control those roller coaster highs and this increases the cost of diabetic care.
 The logical solution is to get off the blood sugar roller coaster completely.
 Following a low carb, high fat ketogenic diet stops this blood sugar spike/crash cycle and in many cases, helps you reduce or even eliminate the necessity for medications such as metformin.
 It can also greatly reduce insulin needs.

 Conquer Type 2 Diabetes with a Ketogenic Diet provides the practical information you need to implement the diet while managing insulin and diabetic medication needs.
 Coauthored with Dr. Keith Runyan, a physician who treats his own type 1 diabetes with a ketogenic diet (with the result of an HbA1c of 5.0) the book contains over 200 pages of referenced, applicable information on getting off the blood sugar roller coaster and minimizing the risk of low blood sugar and diabetic complications.